ROUVY vs. MyWhoosh: Which App is the Right for You? (2026)

 Green CheckmarkAll content on Cyclists Hub is written by humans, not robots.
 Learn More

-Looking for a new indoor cycling app but don’t know whether to choose ROUVY or MyWhoosh?
+Looking for a new indoor cycling app, but don’t know whether to use ROUVY or MyWhoosh?
 You are in the right place because I tested both apps to discover what they offer and how they compare.
 You will learn about their key differences, pros, and cons.

 KEY TAKEAWAY

 The main difference between ROUVY and MyWhoosh lies in their approach.
-MyWhoosh offers a fully virtual world, while ROUVY acts as a simulator, combining real-world footage from various locations with virtual elements like avatars and banners.
+MyWhoosh offers an entirely virtual world, while ROUVY acts as a simulator, combining real-world footage from various locations with virtual elements like avatars and banners.

 ROUVY seems ideal for those who enjoy exploring real-world locations and don’t mind riding solo.
 On the other hand, MyWhoosh, while not very engaging for me yet, is quickly improving.
-Its biggest appeal is that it’s completely free, unlike ROUVY.
+Its biggest appeal is that it’s completely free and hosts races for real prize money, unlike ROUVY.

 If I had to choose, I’d go with ROUVY because it lets me explore new routes while training.
-MyWhoosh doesn’t appeal to me as much due to its less engaging world and limited community.
+MyWhoosh doesn’t appeal to me as much because its world feels less engaging, and its community is limited.

 ROUVY vs. MyWhoosh Summary

 ROUVY and MyWhoosh both belong among the best indoor cycling apps.
 The main difference between them lies in the riding environment.
-MyWhoosh offers a fully virtual world, whereas ROUVY incorporates real-world footage from global locations, enhanced with virtual elements like avatars.
+MyWhoosh offers a fully virtual world, whereas ROUVY incorporates real-world footage from around the world, enhanced with virtual elements such as avatars.
 For a detailed comparison of features, check out the following summary.

 AppROUVYMyWhoosh